PDF(44.6 KB) View with Adobe Reader on a variety of devices

-When updating anti-spam or anti-virus, the processes are not able to reach out and update the service engine or rulesets, even if using an update force command.
+When you update antispam or antivirus, the processes are not able to reach out and update the service engine or rulesets, even if you enter the update force command.

-One of the following command may have been issued directly from the CLI on the VESA:
+One of these commands might have been entered directly from the CLI on the vESA:

-When running tail updater_logs, the errors seen would be similar to the following:
+When you run tail updater_logs, the errors seen are similar to these:

 Mon Oct 21 17:48:43 2013 Info: Dynamic manifest fetch failure: Received invalid update manifest response

-This is indicating that the dynamic host associated to the update configuration is not able to reach the proper updater manifest correctly.
-The dynamic host is set within the updateconfig command.
-The subcommand, dynamichost, is a hidden command with-in updateconfig, as highlighted below:
+This indicates that the dynamic host URL associated with the update configuration is not able to reach the proper updater manifest correctly.
+The dynamic host URL is set within the updateconfig command.
+The subcommand, dynamichost, is a hidden command within updateconfig, as highlighted here:

 Enter new manifest hostname : port [update-manifests.sco.cisco.com:443]>

-Continuing from updateconfig and the dynamichost subcommand, enter in the dynamic host URL as needed, return to the main CLI prompt, and commit changes:
+As a continuation from updateconfig and the dynamichost subcommand, enter the dynamic host URL as needed, return to the main CLI prompt, and commit the changes:

-In order to verify that the appliance is now reaching out to the proper dynamic host, and updates are successful, follow these three steps:
+In order to verify that the appliance now reaches out to the proper dynamic host URL and updates are successful, complete these steps:

 Increase the updater_logs to debug.